-If you're on the fence about letting your kids walk around door-to-door on Halloween (or maybe your kiddo is too little), here are some fun alternatives for Halloween night that still allows kids and teens to have fun celebrating Halloween (but safely).
+If you’re on the fence about letting your kids walk around door-to-door on Halloween (or maybe your kiddo is too little), here are some fun alternatives for Halloween night that still allows kids to have fun celebrating Halloween (but safely).

 1. Spooky Movie Night

 Instead of making Halloween all about collecting candy and knocking on the doors of strangers, create an annual family tradition that your kids can anticipate.
 Make caramel corn or caramel apples, something fun that you only make together on this special day.
 Then do a small craft of Halloween game before watching some spooky shows or movies.
 This is definitely best for older kids, but even the little ones may enjoy an evening of Disney Junior Halloween episodes and family time.

 Even if you’re not a believer, church is a great place to have fun on or just before Halloween (plus, it’s nice to share the culture of different religions with kids).
 Many churches often hold Fall festivals which are really Halloween parties under another name that allow kids to dress up, play games, and collect candy in a safe environment.
 Sometimes, there’s even free dinner and a jumpy house!

 Some communities gather together to put on a trunk-or-treat, where kids go to this event and walk around to people who give them candy in what is set up to be a safe environment.

 Have older kids, or simply a kid who really enjoys scary stuff?
 Take them to the local haunted house or ghost tour on Halloween.
 Some ghost houses even have a good fairy who will walk with the younger kids so they aren’t super scared during the haunted walk-through.

 If you’re close to an amusement park like Great America, Disney World, Gilroy Gardens, or Legoland, go play at the park with the family!
 The entire park will be decorated for Halloween, which is kind of fun, and sometimes there are special Halloween events or parties too.